-Considering that the island is surrounded by sea, tourists may face problems in visiting places around Mumbai.
-If you are planning to visit in the monsoon season, it would be wise to carry an umbrella with you during your visit.
+Since the island is surrounded by sea, tourists may face problems visiting places around Mumbai.
+If you plan to visit in the monsoon season, it would be wise to carry an umbrella with you.

 However, people can also explore these caves round the year but should check whether the ferries are operational before planning a trip.

 Entry fees and visiting timings at Elephanta Caves in Mumbai

 The entry fee for Indian visitors is Rs 40 per head, while a ticket for foreign nationals will cost Rs 600.
 No entry fee for children below 15 years of age.